 Q: I am a student planning to enroll full-time in residential and hybrid courses and enter the U.S. Will I need an updated I-20 with remarks showing that I ame enrolled full-time in residential instruction to enter the U.S.?

 A. On July 14, SEVP rescinded guidance requiring all students to receive updated I-20s reflecting instructional mode for the term.
-Students interested in traveling with a letter stating Georgia Tech's fall 2020 instructional delivery mode are encouraged to request the "OIE Support Letter" in the iStart F/J Check In Menu.
+Students interested in traveling with a letter stating Georgia Tech's instructional delivery mode are encouraged to request the "OIE Support Letter" in the iStart F/J Check In Menu.